exakat/exakat-docs/Reference/Rules/Structures/CouldUseShortAssignation.rst

 Could Use Short Assignation
 +++++++++++++++++++++++++++

   Use short assignment operator, to speed up code, and keep syntax clear.

 Some operators, like * or +, have a compact and fast 'do-and-assign' version.
 They looks like a compacted version for = and the operator.
 This syntax is good for readability, and saves some memory in the process.

 Depending on the operator, not all permutations of arguments are possible.
+For example, ``$a = $a - 2`` can use the ``-=`` short operator, but ``$a = 2 - $a`` doesn't.

 Addition and short assignation of addition have a different set of features when applied to arrays.
 Do not exchange one another in that case.

+Short operators are faster than the extended version, though it is a micro-optimization.

 .. code-block:: php